-Jeremy is a Partner at the Bethesda, Maryland law firm of Bulman, Dunie, Burke & Feld, Chtd., where his legal practice focuses on estate and trust planning/administration, as well as civil litigation.
+Jeremy is a Partner at the Bethesda, Maryland law firm of Bulman, Dunie, Burke & Feld, Chtd., where his legal practice focuses on estate and trust planning/administration, as well as civil and estate litigation.
 Following graduation from the University of Maryland in 2002, Jeremy earned a J.D. with honors from the University of Maryland Carey School of Law.
 Jeremy has been in the private practice of law since 2007.
-He was recently elected Treasurer of the Montgomery County Bar Association, serves on the Executive Committee of the Montgomery County Inn of Court, and participates in many professional mentor-mentee organizations.
-Jeremy was recognized with the prestigious Leadership in Law award from the Maryland Daily Record in 2016.
-Jeremy previously served as the Vice President of the Honors College Alumni Network and is thrilled to join the BSOS Alumni Board.
-Jeremy and his wife Emily (a fellow BSOS grad, class of 2003) live in Brookeville, Maryland, and their pride and joy is raising their 7-year-old daughter to love the Terps!
+He has served multiple terms as an elected officer of the Montgomery County Bar Association, serves on the Executive Committee of the Montgomery County Inn of Court, and participates in many professional mentor-mentee organizations.
+Jeremy was recognized with the prestigious Leadership in Law award from the Maryland Daily Record in 2016 and 2019.
+His proudest Maryland moment (aside from being at the Georgia Dome on April 1, 2002) was receiving the Tyser-Gottwals Award from the University of Maryland Alumni Association in 2022.
+Jeremy previously served as the Vice President of the Honors College Alumni Network, Vice President of the Gemstone College Alumni Board, and is excited to enter his third and final term as a member of the BSOS Alumni Board.
+Jeremy and his wife Emily (a fellow BSOS grad, class of 2003) live in Brookeville, Maryland, and their pride and joy is raising their daughter to love the Terps!

 Bishop Sakyi ’11 (CCJS)